Key Takeaways

 Alright, now we’ll get into the nitty-gritty of how to actually perform a content audit.

-First, you should always start your content audits by trimming fat off your website.
+First, you should always start your content audits by finding zombie/dead pages on your website.

-Zombie pages on your website have almost 0 potential and are practically a waste of space for search engines.
+Zombie pages are pages that have almost 0 potential for earning traffic and are pretty much a waste of space on your website.

-If you have been creating content for a while now, you likely have plenty of content that falls into this category.
+If you have been creating content for a while now, you probably have plenty of content that will fall into this category.

 How to Find Zombie/Dead Pages